 The 1970s to the present represents a great time of change for the Zoo, maybe the greatest in our history.
 This era gave us a campaign to gain tax support from the city and county residents, award-winning exhibit renovations and unprecedented growth in the Zoo's education and conservation efforts.
 See more.

 Step back in time with these historical photographs.
 (To see captions while watching the slideshows, click the four arrows button on the bottom right for a full screen view and then click the "Show info" button on the top right.
 To change speed of slideshow, click "Options.")

 2002-2012 A Time of Transformation

-The new "Evolve" publication illustrates our last several years of growth and achievement.
-It offers a quick review of the highlights of an eventful period for our Zoo, the years between 2002 and 2012.
+The "Evolve" publication offers a quick review of the highlights of an eventful period for our Zoo, the years between 2002 and 2012.
 This publication shows that over the past several years, our Zoo has achieved notable status across the globe for our conservation initiatives.
 We've exploded in size, expanded our reach and become a leading attraction not only for St. Louis area residents but for visitors to our region.